r-fairhurst/ctf-writeups/2024-osusec-league/super_memory/README.md

 This let us keep trying to add the item to our inventory and caused memory overflow into the dollars variable in the structure.

 Very cool ctf

+>** I do not own nor did I create the content for this challenge.
+This is a writeup for the challenge that I solved **